 For Junior School and Years 7-10 Students

 - Mobile phones must only be used by students before 8.20 am or after 3.25 pm; and

 - Mobile phones must be turned off and locked in the student’s locker during the school day.

-- Students may carry their mobile phone with them during the school day but it should not be visible during recess and lunch times or between classes.
+- Students may carry their mobile phones with them during the school day but they should not be visible during recess and lunch times or between classes

 - Students may only use their mobile phones for educational purposes with the express permission of the class teacher.
-If a student chooses to have their phone in class, it must be switched to silent.
+If a student chooses to have their phone in class, it must be switched to silent; and

-- Year 12 students may use their mobile phones strictly in the Common Room at all times.
+- Year 12 students may use their mobile phones strictly in the Year 12 OCA Common Room at all times.

 For all students

-- Courtesy, consideration of and respect for others is paramount at all times;
+- Courtesy, consideration of, and respect for others are paramount at all times

-- Students should never photograph or record sound or capture other information during the school day or at any other school function without the express permission of the teacher in charge;
+- Students should never photograph or record sound or capture other information at the College or at any other school function without the express permission of the teacher in charge

-- Parents are to be informed that in cases of emergency, the college remains an appropriate point of contact to reach their child quickly.
+- Parents are to be informed that in cases of emergency, the college remains an appropriate point of contact to reach their child quickly; and